Rates of metastability for iterations on the unit interval: Introduction

 Tao's resulting finite monotone convergence principle may be found in Section~\ref{sec:prelim}, along with other preliminary notions.
 In addition to that, a significant number of rates of metastability have already been extracted out of a variety of convergence proofs in nonlinear analysis, ergodic theory and convex optimization (see again \cite{Koh19}).
 In the case of iterations on the unit interval, the most notable work so far has been the one of Jaime Gaspar in his 2011 PhD thesis \cite{Gas11}.
 There, he analyzed Hillam's equivalence result in \cite{Hil76} mentioned above in order to derive a rate of metastability for the sequence $(x_n)$ conditional on a rate of convergence towards $0$ for the sequence $d(x_n,x_{n+1})$.
 His main achievement was to fit the original proof of Hillam into a system of lower logical strength by replacing the use of the Bolzano-Weierstrass theorem with that of the infinite pigeonhole principle, thus resulting in a rate of low computational complexity.

 In Section~\ref{sec:cont}, we build on Gaspar's work in order to obtain rates of metastability for the Mann (Theorem~\ref{mann}) and Ishikawa (Theorem~\ref{ishikawa}) iterations of arbitrary continuous functions in the unit interval.
-In the special case of $t_n=1/(n+1)$ due to Franks and Marzec, one has a rate of metastability which is unconditional, depending in addition to $\eps$ and $g$ only on a modulus of uniform continuity for the self-mapping (to be defined in the next section).
+In the special case of $t_n=1/(n+1)$ due to Franks and Marzec, one has a rate of metastability which is unconditional, in the sense that it depends in addition to $\eps$ and $g$ only on a modulus of uniform continuity for the self-mapping (to be defined in the next section), and not on a modulus corresponding to some post hoc property of the iterative sequence.

 In the above, we use throughout the formulation of Park \cite{Par81}, who provided a unifying framework that encompasses all the above-mentioned results.
-There is one outlier, though, namely the generalization of Hillam's earlier results in \cite{Hil75} on Lipschitz self-mappings due to Borwein and Borwein \cite{BorBor91}, which follows a different method of proof and which we treat in Section~\ref{sec:lip}.
+There is one outlier, though, namely the generalization of Hillam's earlier results in \cite{Hil75} on Lipschitz self-mappings due to Borwein and Borwein \cite{BorBor91}, whose proof contains a kind of argument that has never been analyzed so far using the tools of proof mining.
+This one we treat in Section~\ref{sec:lip}.